Political Science

 3. Canadian Politics (1.0 credit):

-POLB56H3 Critical Issues in Canadian Politics
+POLB56H3 Canadian Politics and Government

 POLB57H3 The Canadian Constitution and the Charter of Rights

-4. At least two of the following (1.0 credit):
+4. At least two of International Relations and/or Comparative Politics (1.0 credit):

 POLB80H3 Introduction to International Relations I